jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         habits and, very important; assistance to subsequent periodic reviews to rule out or treat on time incipient infectious processes, mismatches or failures of prosthetic components.</p>\n"
-    - question: Is there a possibility of rejection of a dental implant?
+    - question: Is there a possibility of rejection of a Dental Implant?
       answer: "<p>There is no described cases of allergy or toxicity to titanium in the literature, so there can be no rejection itself.
 It may happen that an implant is not properly osseointegrated by an infectious process or localized trauma <em>(usually by a premature or poorly developed prosthesis)</em> and it is necessary to replace it with another one to solve the problem.
-The success rate today, with high-end dental implants, is greater than 98% of cases.</p>\n"
+The success rate today, with High-End Dental Implants, is greater than 98% of cases.</p>\n"
     - question: What is peri-implantitis?
       answer: "<p>Implants and natural teeth are so similar that they are susceptible to the same periodontal diseases.
 Just as there is periodontitis, there is